v1ggs/gulp-website-builder/README.md

 ## GENERAL INFO

 > If you want to use this repository it is required that you're familiar with Gulp and Javascript.
-> It is also recommended that you're familiar (perhaps not in depth) with the node modules it uses.
+> It is also recommended that you're familiar with the node modules it uses.

 ---